TZ0385/BurpSuiteInstaller/README.md

 ## Disclaimer (Legal Notice)
 This is for educational purposes only.
 I am not responsible for any damage caused by this software.
 Use at your own risk.
+Personally, I just wanted to try GitHub Actions and do some reverse engineering to keygens and this was a fun one.

 <!-- ABOUT THE PROJECT -->
 ## About
 tl;dr now you can install Burp Suite (or patch your current setup) easily.

-In the past few months, I needed to install Burp suite more than I had imagined.
+In the past few months, I needed to install Burp suite several times.
 And every time I found myself bamboozled with how to crack/activate it.
+Not to mention that in some cases I accidentally downloaded malware versions of Burp suite and had to format my computer (more than once unfortunately).

-Just to clarify, activating it means doing the following:
+Just to clarify, activating it meant doing the following every f**king single time:
  - Looking online (mostly on Telegram or shady torrent sites) for a cracked version (hoping it doesn't contain any virus)
  - Download it
- - Put the JAR file somewhere on my PC
+ - Put the JAR file in some directory
  - Modify the .vmoptions file
  - Download and install JRE
  - Discover I downloaded the wrong version of JRE